 Declaration for Advanced Services

 In line with the current arrangements for reimbursement of products in Part IX and remuneration, dispensing appliance contractors (DACs) and pharmacy contractors may choose to provide either one or both of the following advanced services:

 DACs and pharmacy contractors wishing to provide either one or both Advanced Services must make an initial, one-off declaration to NHS Prescription Services stating their intentions.

-To declare your intentions, please submit the Advanced Services declaration form to NHS Prescription Services.
+To declare your intentions, submit the Advanced Services declaration form (Word: 238KB) to NHS Prescription Services.